sindresorhus/got/readme.md

 ### Custom endpoints

-To make using REST APIs easier, `got.extend()` comes with help.
-Especially when option `baseUrl` is provided.
+Use `got.extend()` to make it nicer to work with REST APIs.
+Especially if you use the `baseUrl` option.

 ```js
 const got = require('got');